codefresh-io/codefresh-onprem-helm/codefresh/README.md

     REDIS_DB: 0
 ```

+### To 2.1.7

+⚠️⚠️⚠️
+> Since version 2.1.7 chart is pushed **only** to OCI registry at `oci://quay.io/codefresh/codefresh`

+> Versions prior to 2.1.7 are still available in ChartMuseum at `http://chartmuseum.codefresh.io/codefresh`

 ## Rollback

 Use `helm history` to determine which release has worked, then use `helm rollback` to perform a rollback